-- (a) the payment by the holder of a mining right to any salaried worker it employs except as provided under sub-regulation 16(4)(a)(ii); - (b) the purchase of any good by the holder of a mining right from a qualified community or community member that will be consumed or sold by the holder.
+(a) the payment by the holder of a mining right to

+any salaried worker it employs except as provided under sub-regulation 16(4)(a)(ii);

+(b) the purchase of any good by the holder of a mining right from a qualified community or community member that will be consumed or sold by the holder.

-Ministry to respect17.
-The Ministry shall use its best efforts to respect and facilitate approved community development agreements.developmen17.
-The Ministry shall use its best efforts to respect and facilitate approved community t agreements ts
+17. The Ministry shall use its best efforts to respect and facilitate approved community development agreements.

+Ministry to respect community development agreements